-The application-oriented master's programme DIGITAL TECHNOLOGIES will start for the first time in the winter semester 2021/22, subject to approval by the MWK and accreditation.
-The master's programme, like the bachelor's programme, is characterised by the unique combination of computer science subjects, the courses from the six exciting application areas and the interdisciplinary digitisation project.
+The application-oriented master's program DIGITAL TECHNOLOGIES will start for the first time in the winter semester 2021/22.
+The master's program, like the bachelor's program, is characterized by the unique combination of computer science subjects, the courses from the six exciting application areas , and the interdisciplinary digitization projects .
 In the four-semester master's program, you will become an expert in the areas of digitization, its technologies and digital transformation.

-In the Master's program DIGITAL TECHNOLOGIES you have the choice!
-You can choose a major and minor in each of the computer science disciplines as well as in the application areas and thus determine your individual specialization.
+In the master's program DIGITAL TECHNOLOGIES you have the choice!
+You can choose one major and one minor in the computer science disciplines as well as in the application areas and thus determine your individual specialization.

 - Cooperative Human-Machine Interaction